Products and Services

 The development of the Sensor Management System (SMS) is a collaborative effort taken by UFZ and the German Research Centre for Geosciences (GFZ).
 The system includes a web client, a RESTful API service for managing sensor metadata and a web application and API to manage controlled vocabularies for the sensor metadata management system based on modified ODM2 schema.

 Together with the German Research Centre for Geosciences (GFZ) and the Forschungszentrum Jülich (FZJ), the UFZ is developing a platform for discovering and monitoring environmental research data, called Observatory View (OV).
 One part of this project is the dashboard software Grafana, which is ready to be used.
 Other components like the APIs for external data integration and a portal for discovering the available data are in development.
 The MOSES Elbe 2020 campaign will be implemented as a first showcase.

-The Datahub Stakeholder View (SV) is a project inititated by German Research Centre for Geosciences (GFZ), Forschungszentrum Jülich (FZJ) and UFZ which bundles selected data products of the Helmholtz Research Area Earth and Environment on one website.
+The Datahub Stakeholder View (SV) is a project inititated by German Research Centre for Geosciences (GFZ), Forschungszentrum Jülich (FZJ) and UFZ which bundles and visualizes selected data products of the Helmholtz Research Field Earth and Environment on one website.
 Target audience of this viewer is the general public (politicians, persons of public institutions, economy and civil society, journalists, interested individuals).